UK PM Johnson and estranged wife reach financial settlement

-LONDON (AP) — British Prime Minister Boris Johnson and his estranged wife Marina Wheeler have reached a financial agreement for their divorce, court records showed Tuesday.
+LONDON (AP) — British Prime Minister Boris Johnson and his estranged wife, Marina Wheeler, have reached a financial agreement for their divorce, court records showed Tuesday.

 Lawyers for Johnson and Wheeler attended a brief private hearing at the Central Family Court in London.